 - 1.1 The Event will be governed by - (a) the 'rules' as defined in the RRS, including Appendix C. - (b) the rules for Handling Boats (SI Addendum C) which also applies to any practice sailing.
-Class rules will not apply. - (c) The bye-laws of QMSC - 1.2 The right of appeal will be denied in accordance with RRS 70.5. - 1.3 Add to RRS 41: (e) help to recover from the water and return on board a crew member, provided the return on board is at the approximate location of the recovery. - 1.4 Add after the first sentence of Appendix A5 'When one of the boats in a match fails to sail the course in accordance with rule 28.1, she shall be scored DNF without a hearing.' - 1.5 Delete RRS C6.3 and replace with: A boat intending to request redress because of circumstances that arise while she is racing or in the finishing area, shall clearly display a red flag as soon as possible after she becomes aware of those circumstances, but no later than two minutes after finishing or retiring. - 1.6 When the umpires proceed under RRS C8.6 they will follow the guidance in SI Addendum E.
+Class rules will not apply. - (c) The bye-laws of Royal Corinthian Yacht Club, Burnham-on-crouch. - 1.2 The right of appeal will be denied in accordance with RRS 70.5. - 4.3 Add after the first sentence of Appendix A5 'When one of the boats in a match fails to sail the course in accordance with rule 28.1, she shall be scored DNF without a hearing.' - 1.4 When the umpires proceed under RRS C8.6 they will follow the guidance in SI Addendum E.